hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 his enemies and was deprived of his kingdom when he was struck with age and had lost his sight.
 This poor, old, blind king, with his queen and his son, took refuge in the forest and passed his life in rigid penance.
-His boy's name was Satyavân.
+His boy's name was Satyavān.

 It came to pass that after having visited all the different royal courts, Savitri at last came to this hermitage, or holy place.
 Not even